JanoschDeurer/annoyer.py/README.md

 ```

 annoyer.py uses the python3 smtplib module.
 It assumes that you have a running
-mailserver on your computer.
+mail server on your computer.

 ## Usage

 ### Cronjob

-The program is intendet to be executed as a cronjob.
+The program is intended to be executed as a cronjob.
 A cronjob definition cold
 look as follows:

 ``` bash